-The Fund provides guaranties, through the Partial Risk Guarantees (PRGs) program, for credits issued in support of projects located within a member country that are undertaken by private entities.
-Under the PRGs program, the Fund provides financial guaranties for private lenders to a member country in the event that a member country fails to honor its contractual obligations with respect to private lenders to a project.
+The Fund's Partial Risk Guarantees (PRGs) program provides guarantees for credits issued by private lenders in support of projects located within a member country that are undertaken by government and or government-related entities.
+Under the PRGs program, the Fund provides financial guarantees in the event that a borrower fails to honor its contractual obligations with respect to private lenders to a project.
 The PRGs insure private lenders against well-defined political risks related to the failure of a government or government related entity to honor certain specified commitments such as political force majeure, currency inconvertibility, regulatory risks and various forms of breach of contract.

-Under the PRGs framework the Fund executes the payment obligations if the borrower defaults and the lender consequently demanding payment from the Fund.
+Under the PRGs framework the Fund executes the payment obligations if the borrower defaults and the lender consequently demands payment from the Fund.
 In the event that a guarantee is called, the Fund has the contractual right to require payment from the member country that has provided the counter guarantee to the Fund.